IngeborgArdoe/training/discovery/datamart_part1.md

 * Week

 Data Sources that are added more than once represent different connections, in this case Borough, Service Zone and Taxi Zone.
 For example, the two data sources for Taxi Zone represents **pick up zone** and **drop off zone** in Yellow Trip.

+Evaluate the data sources' max occurence, if it should be private and if it should **Allow Aggreagate Requests Only**.

 There are multiple methods of adding data sources to the data mart.
 Use the method you prefer and add data sources to the data mart.
 The methods are summarised below.